Splendid Seki: The Way of the Samurai in the City of Blades

 -

-・Kimono rentals available for the following - Men: heights up to 185cm, Women: heights up to 165cm, for the traditional Japanese sweets-making activity and tea ceremony.
-You will change into your kimono before visiting Seki Zenko-ji Temple.
+You will change out of your kimono before visiting Seki Zenko-ji Temple.
 Please inquire for heights above ones listed.

 ・Unadon (eel rice bowl) is served for lunch.
 Please notify us at the time of booking if you require vegan options.